mscherotter/express-analytics/azure-function/readme.md

 # Adobe Express Add-on Analytics Azure Function

-A function to run on Microsoft Azure in the cloud to serve as an endpoint for data collection from an Adobe Express Add-on using the [Adobe Express Add-on Analytics](https://www.npmjs.com/package/express-addon-analytics) NPM Package
+A function to run on Microsoft Azure in the cloud to serve as an endpoint for data collection from an Adobe Express Add-on using the [Adobe Express Add-on Analytics](https://www.npmjs.com/package/express-addon-analytics) NPM Package.
+A single function app can support multiple Add-ons.

 ## Development Testing with Visual Studio Code